 Diner food, architecture, and culture are alive and sizzling in diners throughout New England.
 Providence, RI, is the indisputable home of the diner.
 In 1872, Walter Scott, a worker at the Providence Journal, began selling food at night from a horse-drawn freight wagon outside the newspaper's building.
 Soon, entrepreneurs began buying streetcars and converting them to diners.
 The Worcester Lunch Car Company of Worcester, MA, built diners that opened all over the East.

 Fast food companies whacked the diners starting in the 1950, but a diner revival got underway in the 1970s.
 Today, hometown diners serve all the classics, with local flair: baked beans and Boston cream pie in Boston, blueberry pancakes and lobster rolls in Maine, maple syrup in Vermont.
-Find diners in CT, Maine, MA, NH, RI, and VT.
+Click below for a list of diners by state:

 Nicky’s Crusin’ Diner

 Hours: Daily, 5:30 a.m.-9 p.m.

 Total 1950s atmosphere – including classic car nights and bike nights.
 Menu covers the groundwork: burgers, fries, shakes, hot sandwiches, meat loaf, American chop suey, lobster or crab rolls, seafood lunches & dinners, daily specials that change day-to-day like Cajun chicken & cheese soup, fish chowder on Fridays, or Yankee pot roast, seven big bowl salads, lasagna, stir frys, and more.
 Breakfast is served all day.BIDDEFORD

 Hours: Tuesday-Friday, 7 a.m.-2 p.m.; Saturday, 7 a.m.-noon